Why Level 1 Background Checks Can Be a Big Mistake

 Staircase showing the different types of reports with a level 1 background check on the first step.

 Background checks are needed for many reasons.
 Employers often use background checks when considering applicants for job openings.
-There are several types of background checks and options available, and the most basic is a level 1 background check.
+There’s a variety of screening options available, and the most basic is a level 1 background check.

 However, choosing a level 1 background check can sometimes be a big mistake.